ybayk/rxjava-recipes/README.md

 * [2.3.
 From Scalar](#fromscalar)

 <a name="rxjavarecipescore"/>
-## 1. RxJavaRecipes
+## 1. RxRecipes

-A small repo with reusable custom operators and utilities on top of RxJava.

-It depends only on https://github.com/ReactiveX/RxJava (1.1.+) or (1.0.15+) and compatible with Java 6+.
+A core utility library with minimal dependencies.

 ### Include as a depenency to your project